micoli/intellij-dx-companion/README.md

 ### Action System
 - Creates custom buttons with configurable labels and icons
-- Executes defined shell commands in the terminal or executes registered action
+- Executes defined shell commands in the terminal, executes registered intellij action or execute a script through IdeScriptEngine
 - Supports specifying working directories for command execution

 ### Configuration